us4useu/arrus/docs/content/examples/bmode_imaging.matlab.rst

                          'tgcStart',        14, ...
                          'tgcSlope',        2e2);

-For more information check the documentation of available :ref:`arrus-api-sequences`.
+For more information, see the documentation of available :ref:`arrus-api-sequences`.

 Reconstruction
 ~~~~~~~~~~~~~~

-To perform B-mode image reconstruction, create an instance of
+To perform B-mode image reconstruction, create an instance of the
 :ref:`arrus.Reconstruction` class.

 .. code-block:: matlab